MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **5. Will I be able to continue testing my integration in Sandbox?**

-Yes, you will be able to test your integration to Subscriptions APIs through merchant test environment on the new platform.
-There are some actions that you will have to do:
+Yes, you will have the opportunity to test your integration with the Subscriptions APIs through the merchant test environment on the new platform.
+However, there are some necessary actions you will need to take:

-1. You will have to recreate your test data.
-All test data(agreements, payments, refunds etc.) that was created before will not be migrated from Subscriptions sandbox to Recurring merchant test.
+1. You will need to recreate your test data.
+Please note that all test data, including agreements, payments, refunds, and so on, created before will not be migrated from the Subscriptions sandbox to the Recurring merchant test environment.
-2. Mapp to new merchant, user and sales unit (provider) IDs.
-New IDs will be created in 2023Q4.
+2. You will need to map to the new merchant, user, and sales unit (provider) IDs.
+New IDs will be generated in 2023Q4.
-3. You will have to integrate to new and much simpler Access Token API for merchant test environment.
-Old MobilePay issued access and refresh tokens for sandbox will stop working after the Launch of Nordic Wallet.
-Client IDs and client secrets for calling new Access Token API will be ready in 2023Q4.
+3. You will also have to integrate with the new and simplified Access Token API designed for the merchant test environment.
+The old MobilePay-issued access and refresh tokens for the sandbox will cease to function after the launch of Nordic Wallet.
 [Access token API guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/)

 **6. How will I find data about my payments?**
 There is a legal requirement stating that we must have data available for at least 13 months.
 So now, we are  figuring out how we can smartest move the older data.
 Possibilities are [Portal](https://portal.vipps.no/register) and integrate it into the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/)

+**7. Will users get a new app?**
+Yes, all app users will need to download the new app versions; this will be a mandatory upgrade on Nordic Wallet Launch day.
+We will ensure that users do not need to create new accounts; their profiles will be seamlessly migrated to the new platform

 ## **10. Developer Support**